icgrp/ese532_handouts/ese532_handouts/hw4/homework_submission.md

         may have multiple resources and may need to consider them each to identify the one that is most constraining.
-        - You will need to review the NEON architecture (which we discussed in class) and reason  about what resources it has available to be used on each cycle.
+        - You will need to review the NEON architecture (which we discussed in class and in {doc}`walk_through`) and reason  about what resources it has available to be used on each cycle.
+Think about how vectorizing triggers the number of computations a NEON unit can do in parallel.
         ```
     6. What speedup do you expect your application can achieve if the compiler is able to
         achieve the resource bound identified in 3e?
 (5 lines)